Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 The human lore section is written, in-universe, by Sir Lothar, Armsman to the Brotherhood of the Horse.
 It is titled *Chronicles of the War in Azeroth*, describing, year by year, the recent history of the Kingdom of Azeroth.[^kingdom] Yes, you read it right: "Azeroth" here is clearly the name of the [human kingdom](https://warcraft.wiki.gg/wiki/Stormwind_(kingdom)), not the entire world, which is not named.

-Warcraft Wiki calls this chronology used in this document "the King's Calendar", but it appears to be their invention, since I can't find it used as an official term in any Blizzard sources.
+Warcraft Wiki calls the chronology used in this document "the King's Calendar", but it appears to be their invention, since I can't find it used as an official term in any Blizzard sources.
 Roleplayers have since adopted it as a kind of consensus headcanon term.

 Here's a condensed version.